 This blood type is typically seen as more conservative and introverted compared to other blood types.
 They’re expected to be quite considerate of others and are admirably punctual and patient.

 Some of their best traits are how loyal and creative they are.
 They do not trust easily, but once they do, you can rest assured they are loyal to you at a die-hard level.

 Because those with blood type A are often perfectionists, they will absolutely go the extra mile to make sure everything has been done correctly and with care.
 They are valued for their trustworthiness as well as for how responsible and hardworking they often are.

-You may also find a blood type A personality to be obsessive, secretive, and overall quite closed off.
+You may also find blood type A personality traits obsessive, secretive, and quite closed off overall.
 They may also be, unfortunately, quite self-conscious.
 They even lean towards having OCD, making them worry about unnecessary things sometimes.

 Funnily, they are also said to be the worst with alcohol tolerance but also the healthiest eater among all the blood types.

 Blood type A is best compatible with O and worst compatible with B.

 Blood Type B Personality